EmmaPesjak/Game-of-Life-Python/Project/README.md

 line breaks correct since the (y, x) axes were flipped, but managed to get it correct in the end.
 Getting the `if-statement` for determining the state of the next generation was also a challenge.
 I realized I had too many alive cells in the coming generations, since I had accidentally made dead cells with only two alive neighbours live in the next generation, this was easily fixed with putting in an `or`.
-At first could not decide if I wanted to break out the calculations for next generation into a separate function since the whole `update_world` function is quite large.
+At first, I could not decide if I wanted to break out the calculations for next generation into a separate function since the whole `update_world` function is quite large.
 I decided to stick with the current implementation since I had managed to shorten it quite a bit with the default cell values put in the next generation cell dictionary.